Quantum LDPC codes from intersecting subsets: Acknowledgements

 \section{Acknowledgements}

-This research was funded within the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733, through the project EQUIP.
+This work was supported by the QuantERA II Programme, through the project Error Correction for Quantum Information Processing (EQUIP).
+This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under Grant Agreement no. 731473 and 101017733.

+The author would like to thank Pradeep Sarvepalli and two anonynous reviewers for the detailed and constructive comments and useful suggestions for improvement.